 If wet weather, the Carolaire service will be held in Mousehole Methodist Church.

 The Christmas lights in Mousehole are a stunning sight, with floating displays of lights in the harbour and around the streets that are filled with the aroma of mulled wine and festive food.
 You’ll see a fantastic display of sea serpents, fishing boats and whales colourfully lighting up one of Cornwall’s most welcoming harbours.
 Centrepiece is the millennium Celtic cross on St Clement Island, powered ever so greenly by a wind generator.
 The village is ablaze with colour whilst the lights are on and to really appreciate the displays, walk around the narrow streets and follow the winding strings of lanterns as they disappear around the corner into yet another street barely wide enough to walk through.
 Have a browse around the local gift shops and stop for a meal and a drink in one of village restaurants, cafes or pubs.

-The lights will then be on each evening between 5pm and 11pm (approximately) until Saturday 4 January 2013 (With the exception of 19th Dec, when the lights will be dimmed between 8-9pm).
-Please give generously to the collectors, as all money raised will fund the Christmas lights for the following year.
+The lights will then be on each evening between 5pm and 11pm from Sunday 14th December 2014 until Saturday 3rd January 2015 (With the exception of 19th Dec, when the lights will be dimmed between 8-9pm).

 If you are planning a visit to Mousehole to see the Christmas Lights, then be prepared as parking is very limited.
 You may have to park on the outskirts of the village and walk in.
 For nearly three weeks the famous lights are illuminated between 6pm and 11pm every evening.
 The organiser's website is kept up-to-date with relevant information, including details of how to get to Mousehole.
 It will have details of road closure/park and ride buses [Carolaire night only] much nearer to Christmas.